Israel orders more people in crowded southern Gaza to evacuate as heavy bombardment shifts there

 “You bury me with him!” the boy cried.
 A health worker at Al-Ahli Baptist Hospital said more than 15 children were killed.

-Israel's military said its fighter jets and helicopters “struck terror targets in the Gaza Strip, including terror tunnel shafts, command centers and weapons storage facilities” overnight, while a drone killed five Hamas fighters.
+Israel's military said its fighter jets and helicopters struck targets in the Gaza Strip including “tunnel shafts, command centers and weapons storage facilities," while a drone killed five Hamas fighters.
+Military officials acknowledged ”extensive aerial attacks in the Khan Younis area."

-The bodies of 31 people killed in Israeli bombardment across central Gaza were taken to the Al-Aqsa Martyrs hospital in Deir al-Balah, said Omar al-Darawi, a hospital administrative employee.
-Associated Press video showed bodies in bags outside the hospital as dozens of people held funeral prayers.
+The bodies of 31 people killed in Israeli bombardment of central Gaza were taken to the Al-Aqsa hospital in Deir al-Balah, said Omar al-Darawi, a hospital administrative employee.
 One woman wept, cradling a child’s body on her lap.
 Another carried the body of a baby.

-The main hospital in Khan Younis received at least three dead and dozens wounded Sunday from an Israeli strike that hit a residential building in the eastern part of the city, according to an AP journalist there.

-In northern Gaza, rescue teams with little equipment dug through the rubble of buildings in the Jabaliya urban refugee camp and other Gaza City neighborhoods.

-“They strike everywhere,” said Amal Radwan, a woman sheltering in Jabaliya.
-“There is the nonstop sound of explosions around us.”
+Later, hospital workers reported 11 more dead after another airstrike.
+The bloodied survivors included a child carried in on a mattress.

+Outside a morgue in Khan Younis, resident Samy al-Najeila carried the body of a child.
+He said his sons had been preparing to evacuate their home, “but the occupation didn’t give us any time.
+The three-floor building was destroyed completely, the whole block was totally destroyed.”
+He said six of the bodies were his relatives.

+“Five people are still under the rubble,” he said.
+“God help us.”

-The Health Ministry in Hamas-ruled Gaza said Sunday the overall death toll in the strip since Oct.
-7 had surpassed 15,500, a sharp jump from the previous count of more than 13,300 on Nov.
-20. The ministry does not differentiate between civilian and combatant deaths, but said 70% of the dead were women and children.
-It said more than 40,000 people had been wounded.
+The Health Ministry said Sunday the overall death toll in Gaza since Oct.
+7 had surpassed 15,500.
+The ministry does not differentiate between civilian and combatant deaths, but said 70% of the dead were women and children.
+It said more than 41,000 people had been wounded.

 “Too many innocent Palestinians have been killed.
 Frankly, the scale of civilian suffering and the images and videos coming from Gaza are devastating,” the U.S. vice president said Saturday.